PVT-2022-Intelligent-display/Display-Firmware/README.md

 Since dataLen is limited to 8192 bytes, bitmaps bigger than 64x64 pixels have to be split into multiple objects.

 ## Label
-You should send N+8 bytes of data, where n is the number of characters in your label as ascii bytes.
+You should send N+8 bytes of data, where n is the number of characters in your label as expanded ascii bytes.
 The first 8 bytes descripbe the text and their meanings are as follows:

 byte 1 - pixel scaling.
 Defines how many LCD pixels are drawn per pixel of font.
 Font is 5x7, so when pixelscaling = 5, a single character will take up 25x35 pixels on lcd.